 Scientists have discovered a new smell, but you may have to go to a laboratory to experience it yourself.

-The smell is dubbed "olfactory white," because it is the nasal equivalent of white noise, researchers reported Monday in the journal Proceedings of the National Academy of Sciences.
+The smell is dubbed "olfactory white," because it is the nasal equivalent of white noise, researchers report today (Nov.
+19) in the journal Proceedings of the National Academy of Sciences.
 Just as white noise is a mixture of many different sound frequencies and white light is a mixture of many different wavelengths, olfactory white is a mixture of many different smelly compounds.

 In fact, the key to olfactory white is not the compounds themselves, researchers found, but the fact that there are a lot of them.

 "[T]he more components there were in each of two mixtures, the more similar the smell of those two mixtures became, even though the mixtures had no components in common," they wrote.

 Almost any given smell in the real world comes from a mixture of compounds.
 Humans are good at telling these mixtures apart (it's hard to mix up the smell of coffee with the smell of roses, for example), but we're bad at picking individual components out of those mixtures.
 (Quick, sniff your coffee mug and report back all the individual compounds that make that roasted smell.
 Not so easy, huh?)

 Mixing multiple wavelegths that span the human visual range equally makes white light; mixing multiple frequencies that span the range of human hearing equally makes the whooshing hum of white noise.
 Neurobiologist Noam Sobel from the Weizmann Institute of Science in Israel and his colleagues wanted to find out whether a similar phenomenon happens with smelling. [ 7 New Flavors Your Tongue May Taste ]